Exmouth: Demographics

-Sport
+Sport and leisure

-Exmouth Town F.C. is the leading football team in the town, and play in the Western League.
+Exmouth Town F.C. is the leading football team in the town, and play in the Southern League Division 1 South (as of season 2024/25).
 Exmouth has two rugby union teams, Exmouth RFC and Withycombe RFC.
 East Devon Eagles rugby league team were based in Exmouth and played until 2011 in the South West Division of the Rugby League Conference.
 Exmouth is also home to the Polesanders Beach Rugby Club who were established in 2014.
-Devon County Cricket Club play their Minor Counties Championship matches at the Maer Ground.
+Devon County Cricket Club play their Minor Counties Championship matches at the Maer Ground, the homeground of Exmouth Cricket Club (est.1843), whom have achieved multiple championship titles in the Devon Cricket League.
 Exmouth also has a large indoor leisure centre.

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from either the Beacon Hill or Stockland Hill TV transmitters.

+Local radio stations are BBC Radio Devon on 104.3 FM, Heart West on 97.0 FM, Greatest Hits Radio South West on 105.5 FM and East Devon Radio, a community based radio station which broadcast to the town on 106.4 FM.

+Exmouth's local newspaper, the Exmouth Journal, is published on Thursdays.